PythWare/Dynasty-Warriors-4-Hyper-Modding-Tools/README.md

 5. Mod Manager must be within the same directory as DW4_Hyper.MODS (a custom file designed by my tools, meant to store currently enabled mods), linkdata.bin, mdata.bin (your base game stores it within the media\data\etc directory), and original_mdata.bin (it's essentially a backup of a vanilla/non-modded mdata.bin file that the mod manager uses for disabling mods).
 When you finish applying mods, copy the mdata.bin within the directory that the mod manager is in and paste it in media\data\etc (where it's originally stored/read by the game).
 This will overwrite the mdata.bin file and ensure the game uses the updated mdata.bin file to accept the mods applied to linkdata.bin.

 6. BNS tools must be within the same directory as the BNS files (your base game stores it within the media\data\sound\voice directory).
 It'll create 2 files which are voice_jp.ref and voice_us.ref, those are custom metadata files made by the unpacker to support unpacking the Ogg files.
-To make an audio mod that replaces the Ogg files from the BNS files, you'll probably need the version of LibVorbis that was used for Dynasty Warriors 4 Hyper which I think is 20020717.
+To make an audio mod that replaces the Ogg files from the BNS files, you'll probably need the version of LibVorbis that was used for Dynasty Warriors 4 Hyper or a compatible version or atleast something that creates/converts to an ogg format DW4 Hyper accepts.
 Once you replace the Ogg files with compartible ogg files you made/chose to use, repack with the repack button.

 7. Resource_bin tools must be within the same directory as the resource.bin file (your base game stores it within the media\data\etc directory).